marrlab/InstantDL/README.md

 ## Run examples:
-One example for each task of Semantic segmentation, Instance segmentation, regression and classification is in the examples folder.
+One example for each task of semantic segmentation, instance segmentation, regression and classification is in the examples folder.

 To run them only the corresponding config.json file from the example folder must be copied into the configs folder and renamed to "config.json".